CompPhysics/MachineLearning/README.md

 - Support vector machines
 - Bayesian linear and logistic regression
 - Boltzmann Machines
-- Unsupervised learning Dimensionality reduction, from PCA to cluster models
+- Unsupervised learning Dimensionality reduction, from PCA to clustering
 - Autoenconders

 Hands-on demonstrations, exercises and projects aim at deepening your understanding of these topics.